Ro5hi/my-portfolio/README.md

 # My-Portfolio

-This is my portfolio site that will forever be a work-in-progress as time goes on.
-As of December 2020, my site is structured with the following:
+Portfolio site structured with the following:

 - React.js
 - Tailwind CSS
 - Sanity.io (as an API)

-My current to-do as of 12/29/2020:

-- Add a showcase for previous projects
+To-do:

-- Fix alignments
+- CSS alignment
-- Add line SVG's for borders
-- Implement a colour-blind friendly .sr
+- Deploy with domain name

 Completed: